 And yet there had been something curiously impressive about the death of the Mexican.
 It wasn’t that he hadn’t deserved to die.
 He was an evil man, a man they call in Mexico a capungo.
 A capungo is a bandit who will kill for as little as forty pesos, which is about twenty-five shillings – though probably he had been paid more to attempt the killing of Bond – and, from the look of him, he had been an instrument of pain and misery all his life.
 Yes, it had certainly been time for him to die; but when Bond had killed him, less than twenty-four hours before, life had gone out of the body so quickly, so utterly, that Bond had almost seen it come out of his mouth as it does, in the shape of a bird, in Haitian primitives.

-The fact of the matter is that we’re currently in a golden age of Bond on film and with a little luck we’re bound to ride out this wonderful wave of a darker, more human 007 for a few more years regardless of who’ll be inside the tux (assuming Spectre‘s found an ending by now).
+The fact of the matter is that we’ve seen a bit of a golden age of Bond on film and with a little luck we’re bound to continue to ride this wonderful wave of a darker, more human 007 with whoever’s next inside the tux.
 That being said though, if you’re craving more of this introspective, genuinely human 007 that we’ve been seeing in theaters there’s really only one place to go: all the way back to the book of Bond, chapter one, verse one.